 Everyone has experienced what it is like to visualize something.
 Whether you are simply imagining the way that a room looks, or thinking about your favorite vacation spot, visualization happens all the time.
 However, there’s much more to this than just daydreaming; research shows that visualizing things actually changes how our brains work!

-For example, when you imagine yourself running around in your mind’s eye, you activate an area of your brain called the premotor cortex which is typically associated with planning and executing movement.
+For example, when you imagine yourself running around in your mind’s eye, you activate an area of your brain called the premotor cortex which is typically associated with planning and executing the movement.

 Visualization can be used as a tool to improve different areas of life such as learning new skills or overcoming fears and phobias.
 With these benefits in mind, why not give visualization a try?
 You might find that it works.

 The effects of visualization on the brain are hard to ignore.
 This is because when someone visualizes something, their brain thinks it’s actually happening, leading to increased levels of dopamine and serotonin.
 When people visualize themselves in a certain situation they will have more motivation for that goal.
 Visualizing your future can be very helpful when you’re trying to reach your goals!

 Visualization Muscle Growth Study

 Visualization has been used for centuries as a way to improve performance.
 It is the act of seeing something play out in your mind’s eye and imagining it happening.

 While visualization seems simple enough, some studies show that doing this regularly over time may actually alter the physical structure of your brain!
 So if you want to get better at anything (sports, music) then try using visualization on top of all the hard work you’re already putting into it – because science says it works!

 Visualization is an important part of any athlete’s training regime.
 The mind can often be a limiting factor, but visualization helps the brain to overcome those limits and do things that would have been thought impossible before.
 That being said, there are some benefits to visualizing exercises on your own too!